hayageek/jquery-lazy-script/README.md

 ````

-####with lazy type: hover
+###with lazy type: hover
-Scripts are loaded when mouse hover on a div
+scripts are loaded when mouse hover on a div
----
 ````javascript
     var options = {
         type: "hover",